microsoft/coyote/docs/_learn/core/liveness-checking.md

 transitions to a hot state, it goes to zero on a transition to a cold state and stays the same on transition to a warm state.
 The Coyote tester looks for executions where the temperature of a monitor exceeds a particular large threshold because it indicates a long suffix stuck in hot/warm states without transitioning to a cold state.
-The definition of what is _large_ is where the programmer can help the tester.
+The definition of what is _large_ is where you can help the tester.

 The tester accepts a flag `--max-steps N`.
-Using this flag, you can say that the program is expected to execute around N steps.
+Using this flag, you can say that the program is expected to execute around N steps per test iteration.
 Executions substantially longer than N are treated as potential infinite executions.
 But what is a step and how does one estimate N?
 This can be done using a few iterations of the tester.
 For example, consider the [failover coffee machine using actors](../tutorials/failover-coffee-machine-actors) sample program.
-Let's compile and test it with [coyote test](/coyote/learn/tools/testing) as follows, setting N steps as 200.
+Assuming you have [built the samples](/coyote/learn/get-started/install#building-the-samples) you can test it with the [coyote test](/coyote/learn/tools/testing) tool as follows, setting N steps as 200.

 From the `coyote-samples` folder: